-The original group of 5, Dalnavert Museum, Manitoba Crafts Museum & Library, Manitoba Sports Hall of Fame & Museum, Ogniwo and Transcona, have all downloaded the software and are now using it.
+The original group of 5, Dalnavert Museum, Manitoba Crafts Museum & Library, Manitoba Sports Hall of Fame & Museum, Ogniwo, and Transcona, have all migrated their data and are now using the program.
 Online information sessions are being held for those who are interested and it’s hoped that another 5 museums can be brought in to use the software later this fall when the final costs are determined.

 Dates and times for upcoming information sessions, as well as additional information as things progress, will be posted here as well as in the AMM Messenger.
 If you have any questions in the meantime please email database(at)museumsmanitoba(dot)com or call the AMM office.

-This project is being funded by the Department of Canadian Heritage Museums Assistance Program, The province of Manitoba’s Heritage Grants Program, Young Canada Works, and The Winnipeg Foundation.
+This project is funded in part by the Department of Canadian Heritage - Museums Assistance Program, The Winnipeg Foundation, Department of Canadian Heritage - Young Canada Works, and the province of Manitoba’s Heritage Grants Program.